antonio-ramadas/vodafone-business-store-scraper/README.md

 ## Database (PostgreSQL)

 PostgreSQL has been chosen because Heroku has it out-of-the-box.
-Besides, it is well maintained, very well documented, has a great community and a lot of StackOverflow answers that bootstrap the development by 10x (I'm exaggerating, obviously).
+Besides, it is well maintained, very well documented, has a great community and a lot of Stack Overflow answers that bootstrap the development by 10x (I'm exaggerating, obviously).

 ### Schema